itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

 - `!!` repeat previous command
 - `!$` last argument of previous command, if not called with any argument then that command itself
 - `$?` is a special variable that holds the return value of the last command(or we can say the exit code of the last command)
+- `$0`: name of the current shell script(if running any shell script), if you're in an interactive shell(and not running any shell script) (like zsh or bash), then it give shell name

     - command that not produce 0 is an error, and any command with exit code 0 is success
 - `Ctrl+C` to stop current command
 - `Ctrl+Z` to pause current command